LIAAD/Time-Matters/README.md

 - to retrieve a <b>multiple</b> (eventually different) score for each occurrence of a temporal expression, that is, multiple occurrences of a date in different sentences (e.g., 2019.......
 2019), will return multiple (eventually different) scores (e.g., 0.92 for the occurrence of 2019 in sentence 1; and 0.77 for the occurrence of 2019 in sentence 2);

 How to work with each one will be explained next.
-But before, both the libraries as well as the text need to be imported.
+But before, both the libraries, as well as the text, need to be imported.

 ```` bash
 from Time_Matters_SingleDoc import Time_Matters_SingleDoc